Equity release plans for retired home owners are a respected financial package designed to make funds tied up in the home available for use.

 Remember, you will have to pay off your current buy-to-let mortgage in full, so if the LTV of that interest-only loan is greater than the best deal you can find, a lifetime mortgage may not be an option for you.

-At The Mortgage Hut, we are experts with remortgaging and equity release and will work with you to get the perfect deal to suit.
+We are experts with remortgaging and equity release and will work with you to get the perfect deal to suit.
 Our network of lenders is vast and includes many providers who work in the buy-to-let and equity release sector.
 Contact us today to see what kind of LTV deals we can get for you.

 What other options are there to get equity from my buy-to-let property?